-- Developments In addition to various motors, a variety of products such as switches and transformers were developed, but the Company was in the red for 17 years since its establishment. - Focused management resources on "electric motors and their applications" - Set forth a business policy stating that "the first priority shall be to never forget our ideals for the sake of temporary profits and to satisfy our customers with all our sincerity." - gence as software to control motors
+- Developments In addition to various motors, a variety of products such as switches and transformers were developed, but the Company was in the red for 17 years since its establishment. - Focused management resources on "electric motors and their applications" - Set forth a business policy stating that "the first priority shall be to never forget our ideals for the sake of temporary profits and to satisfy our customers with all our sincerity." - Focused on motors as hardware and intelligence as software to control motors